hyphacoop/two.compost.digital/content/pieces/interview/index.md

 Influencers, Instagram, the proliferation of state propaganda—today’s political economy runs on attention.
 “Value” is abstracted; speculation determines worth.
 The incalculable messiness of the world is flattened by predictable capitalist logic.
 But for Sultana Zana, the tools of the market also hold the possibility of subverting the market.
 As the digital world births new hydras of monopoly, the global finance machine can become a spore itself: seeding authentic entanglements, cultivating an economy of slowness, and redirecting our attention to wilderness everywhere.

 Based in Bangalore, [Zana](https://whattt.cargo.site/) is a performer, painter, sound artist, researcher, media artist, physicist, former nano-technologist, mycelial-enthusiast, insect-fanatic, and network-inoculator.
 Their home is a lab where everything is inoculated with everything else—and they take the same approach to the rest of their work.
 In [Heaven 2.0](https://www.youtube.com/watch?v=eHzXXu9elUk), an intelligent assistant teaches a time traveling soil expert about a future cyber-based world, invoking the metaphor of a mycelial network to meditate on the critical threats to our common future.
 [Landscapes](https://www.youtube.com/watch?v=xlYnBqTkQps) scales up the elegant complexity of our belowgrounds, compiling field recordings from various patches of the Earth in order to transport us to a perceptual world 300 times smaller than our own. (“Unpredictable chaos is beautiful by its very nature because it fails systemic opression,” they write.
-“This unpredicatble chaos might kill me, but its beauty is not lost to me.”)
+“This unpredicatble chaos might kill me, but its beauty is not lost to me.”){{< figure src="fieldness.jpg" alt="A screenshot of the fieldness frontend." class="has-shadow" caption="Screenshot of the fieldness frontend via Sultana Zana" >}}

 The polymath’s current project, [Fieldness](https://sultanazana.github.io/fieldness.io/), is their most notable experiment yet: an open-source blockchain and ecological database converting experiences with non-human beings into crypto-assets.
 “Tap into wilderness that is everywhere,” Zana urges, “even though the capitalistic monoculture has really killed the vibe.”